Ghaleb Cachalia: Politics

 In April 2017, Cachalia laid a criminal charge of incitement and intimidation against Ekurhuleni Mayor, Mzwandile Masina, for threatening white anti-Zuma protestors with violence, and requested that the Ekurhuleni Council Speaker, Patricia Khumalo, investigate the matter.

 He was sworn in as a DA MP on 4 May 2017, and Philip de Lange took over the DA leadership in Ekurhuleni.

 Positions

 Cachalia considers himself "a liberal with a small L".
 He supports freedom of expression, and has defended Helen Zille in that respect, whom he has characterised as well-intentioned.
 He considers the Economic Freedom Fighters "social fascists".

+In November 2023, Cachalia was sacked as Shadow Minister of Public Enterprises for making a comment on the Gaza war.

+On 18 January 2024, Cachalia resigned as a member of the DA and parliament over differences with the party’s stance on the war between Israel and Hamas.